-Estate planning isn’t just about who gets what—it’s about how your assets are passed down and whether they remain within each family branch or are divided only among the living family members.
+Estate planning isn’t just about who gets what—it’s about how your assets are passed down and whether the asset distributions remain within each family branch or whether they are divided equally among the living family members without considering lineage differences.
 Two important terms that can significantly affect how your estate is distributed are “per stirpes” and “per capita.”

 Per Stirpes: “By Branch”

 The Latin term per stirpes means “by branch.”
+It also referred to as “by representation.”
 This distribution method ensures that if a named beneficiary (like a child) passes away before you, their share doesn’t vanish—it goes directly to their descendants.

 Per Capita: “By Head”

 The Latin term per capita translates to “by head.”
-With this distribution method, only living beneficiaries at the same generational level receive a share.
-If one of them is deceased, their portion is divided among the surviving beneficiaries and not to his or her children.
+With this distribution method, living beneficiaries at the same generational level receive an equal share.

 Choosing the Right Method